emarsden/pg-el/doc/src/API.md

 The entry points in the pg-el library are documented below.

-    (with-pg-connection con (dbname user [password host port]) &body body)
+    (with-pg-connection-plist con (dbname user &key args) &body body)

 A macro which opens a TCP network connection to database `DBNAME`, executes the `BODY` forms then disconnects.
-See function `pg-connect` for details of the connection arguments.
+See function `pg-connect-plist` for details of the connection arguments `ARGS`.

     (with-pg-connection-local con (path dbname user [password]) &body body)